chibisnorlax/acnhfaq/faq/island-life/island-life.md

 <!-- TODO: Ninji's website is out of date, either use Ahri's (which is out of date but less so), or find another resource -->
 ## What are the different mystery islands and what can I find on them?
-Please visit <https://wuffs.org/acnh/mysterytour.html> for a complete list of them.
+Please visit <https://cestislife.github.io/mysteryisland> for a complete list of them.
-Additionally, there is a 30% chance of finding fossil, as well as a 30% chance of finding a DIY message bottle per island.
-You can always find one wasp's nest and a piece of furniture from shaking a non-fruit tree.
+Additionally, there is a 30% chance of finding a fossil, as well as a 30% chance of finding a DIY message bottle per island.
+You can always find one wasp's nest and one piece of furniture from shaking a non-fruit tree.
 If you have an empty, unsold plot, you can also find a random villager.
 See [here](https://docs.google.com/document/d/16yHQzdYx4VznhnKSGZdtaKi_Yo8NpDwCYK8dmpR481s/edit) to learn about how the game determines the villager.
-See [here](https://acnhapi.com/nmt-calculator/) for figuring out your chances of finding a specific villager.
+See [here](https://acnhapi.com/nmt-calculator/) for a calculator that figures out your chances of finding a specific villager on a mystery island.

 ## Which Mom's items can I get each month?